flairysky/secretsobservatory/posts/poem_second_act.md

 As a pre-taste for next act, in this special case of vector spaces, the two ways one usually reasons about this structure is both geometric and algebraic, depending on the context, purpose, and other considerations.

 <!-- FOOTNOTES
+[1]: I have even read somewhere that Bourbaki himself or somebody from Bourbaki (I cannot locate the source of the statement anymore and would be happy if somebody might provide it), claimed that the introduction of these different kinds of mosther-structures was the biggest mistake Bourbaki has made.

-[1]: This is not a failure of rendering, I am just not sure if we are lucky or not.
+[2]: This is not a failure of rendering, I am just not sure if we are lucky or not.
 -->